gyakoo/spooky/README.txt

 	- Algorithm to find disconnected clusters has some bug.

 - Bad performance on Fullscreen on huge target sizes (4K)
 	- Because the game RenderTarget is created out of actual Target and the PS is unoptimized

-	UPDATE: This is solved last minute fix (clamping to 1920x1080) but haven't been tested much :()
+-Manu
 mmrom@microsoft.com